TuplexLanguage/site/docs/about.md

 It's been in development since 2014.

-### About me

-I have a varied background, from bespoke DSP software development tools R&D at Ericsson, to leading AAA game engine development at a large studio, to managing large cross-functional projects in major organizations.
-All the while, programming has been a major passion and especially the field of artificial language design.

 Tuplex is a condensation of the imperative language concepts I find most important, and exploration of my innovation of the dataspace semantics.

 I'm a member of the [www.reddit.com/r/ProgrammingLanguages/](https://www.reddit.com/r/ProgrammingLanguages) community and you can find me there as u/leswahn.